AntonioAPDL/antonio-aguirre.github.io/_posts/2024-12-10-statistics-bayesian-methods.md

 <div class="green-box">
 <strong>Key Principle:</strong>
-  Just as priors are understood in the context of the likelihood, models should be understood in light of their intended use.
+  <li> Just as priors are understood in the context of the likelihood, models should be understood in light of their intended use. </li>
 </div>

 **Methods in Bayesian Framework:**